 - 2-3 Tbsp agave nectar, maple syrup, or powdered sugar (or honey if not vegan)

 - Chill your coconut milk overnight.
 In the morning, without shaking or tipping, remove the lid and scoop out the solid cream from the top into a chilled bowl.
 Leave the liquid in the bottom of the can and reserve it for use in smoothies, baked goods, etc. (If your coconut milk didn’t harden, see this post for tips on how to save it.)

 - Using a mixer, beat until creamed together, light and fluffy – about 45 seconds.

-- Add peanut butter, starting with 2 Tbsp and adding from there to desired taste.
+- Add peanut butter, starting with lower end of range (2 Tbsp as original recipe is written) and adding from there to desired taste.

 - Add sweetener of choice to desired sweetness, observing that the more liquid you add the less firm the mousse will be.

 - Either use immediately as a spreadable frosting, or chill for several hours to let it set and firm up as a mousse.